 Notice of Entry – Landlords must provide tenants with advanced written notice to enter their property.
 Landlords are only allowed to enter for certain reasons and at certain times.

-Notice of Rent Increase – Landlords can increase the rent, but there are rules about how often and how much notice they must provide tenants.
+Notice of Rent Increase – Landlords can increase the rent.
+However, there are rules about how often and how much notice they must provide tenants.

 Eviction Notice (Notice of Termination of Tenancy for Substantial Breach) – The Residential Tenancies Act only allows landlords to evicts tenants in specific circumstances.